Payment reminder messages: 18 text and email templates

 By default, if your recipient messages you before your scheduled message goes out, it won’t send.
 This helps you avoid awkward conversations.

 Instead, the message will be canceled and saved as a draft.
-You can update this setting to Even if they message first if you wish for your message to go out regardless of whether the recipient messages you first.
+You can update this setting to Even if they message first if you wish for your message to go out regardless.

 3. Automate your payment reminder messages